alberto-leon-crespo/dailytrends-frameworkless/README.md

 > **Note**: Please ensure that your .env file contains valid settings for your MongoDB instance (for example, MONGODB_URI and MONGODB_DATABASE), as well as any other environment variables your application requires.

+## Running Tests

+In order to run the tests correctly, the SSL library version 1.1 is required.
+If you're unable to install it via your Linux distribution's standard package manager, please visit the following URL: https://pkgs.org/download/libssl1.1.

+Here, you'll find the binary file that corresponds to your specific Linux distribution.
+Download and install the appropriate binary to ensure your tests run correctly.

 ## API Documentation Generation

 Due to various factors affecting the design of the project, we are using `tsoa` exclusively for the decoration of controllers and the generation of API documentation. `tsoa` cannot be used for any additional functionality within this project.